pushpalroy/GooglePlayCloned/README.md

 # GooglePlayCloned

 This project has been done for the **Copy Layout Challenge** as a part of **Google India Challenge Scholarship**.
-Cloning was layout of **Google Play Store App** was the first thing on my mind when I got to know about this challenege.
+Cloning the layout of **Google Play Store App** was the first thing on my mind when I got to know about this challenege.
 Learnt a lot of things through this project.
 Thanks to the complex UI/UX of Google Play Store App.

 ###### Screenshots of the Cloned App: